 The baby may also develop cerebral palsy from these injuries.
 In severe cases, death of the mother or infant may occur.

 We Want to Help You Get the Rightful Compensation You Deserve

-Contact Decof, Barry, Mega & Quinn online today to consult a Providence attorney skilled in vacuum extractor and forceps injury litigation.
+Contact Decof, Barry, Mega & Quinn online today to consult a Providence vacuum extractor and forceps injury law firm.
 We accept cases throughout Rhode Island.